Letters of Athol Cluny McPherson, January to March 1915 - Part 5

 all accounts he,ll never be alright, he,s a very

-decent fellow to we are sorry for him Well Dear
+decent fellow to, we are sorry for him.
+Well Dear

-mother as I want to write to Harry by this mail
+Mother as I want to write to Harry by this mail

-I must conclude, please give my kind Regards
+I must conclude.
+Please give my Kind Regards

-to all Horsham friends, including Bevs Grays, Millars
+to all Horsham friends, including Bevs, Grays, Millars

-at home Murion included I remain always
+at home Marion included I remain always

 yr loving son